nhsconnect/ITK-FHIR-Pathology/index.md

 summary: A brief introduction to getting started with the National Pathology FHIR Messaging Specfication.
 ---

-{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the National Pathology FHIR Messaging Specfication.
-This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis." %}
+{% include important.html content="These specifications are under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the National Pathology FHIR Messaging Specfication.
+This project is being developed using an agile approach so iterative updates to content will be added on a regular basis." %}

-{% include warning.html content="This **temporary** site is provided to document the development of the **alpha** National Pathology FHIR Messaging Specfication and is being updated regularly.
-It is advised not to develop against these specifications until a formal announcement has been made." %}

 ## Scope ##